tylermu/ASLTeachingAssistant/README.md

 ### Executing program

-* Simply open the code to the HTML file (index.html) and run it on a live server
+* Simply run the HTML file (index.html) on a live server

 ## Authors